VinnieVH/cProefSyntra/README.md

 * include Bootstrap CDN ✓
 * add homepage ✓
 * add route to the homepage ✓
-* styling landing page -halfway-
+* styling landing page ✓
-* add & style navbar
+* add & style navbar - needs more work
 * write models for the project
 * add view file for homepage
 * setup the app routes